 The negative impact unconscious biases and assumptions around illness can have

-Sometimes though, a person’s unconscious biases and assumptions around illness will become known through frustration or ignorance but the impact can be more negative.
+A person’s unconscious biases and assumptions around illness can become known through frustration or ignorance but the impact can be more negative.
 Here are some examples.

 The parent who doesn’t believe the child who has had a serious illness and complains of not feeling well, and repeatedly tells the child to get on with it and stop lying.

 This can be based on the assumption that ‘children are to be seen and not heard’ or that a child is trying it on, or trying to get out of doing something like going to school.

 Or it can be due to lack of knowledge around how an illness can affect a child.